 Early Binding DecisionApplicants who have concluded that Belmont is their first choice for law school can select an Early Decision option.
-The Early Decision option requires candidates to apply no later than December 1, 2014 and complete their application by January 15, 2015.
-Within two weeks of the time their applications are complete, Early Decision candidates will be notified either of their admittance, denial, or deferral for further review with the Regular Decision applicants.
+The Early Decision option requires candidates to apply no later than December 1, 2015 and complete their application by January 15, 2016.
+Within two weeks of the time their applications are complete, Early Decision candidates will be notified of their admittance, denial, or deferral for further review with the Regular Decision applicants.

 Early Decision candidates may apply to other law schools, but are not permitted to apply to other binding early decision programs.
 Admitted Early Decision candidates agree to immediately withdraw their applications at other law schools, refrain from submitting new applications, submit a non-refundable seat deposit of $500 (which will be applied to your fall semester tuition), and matriculate to Belmont University’s College of Law.